Avondale Flea Market, Zimbabwe - Things to Do in Avondale Flea Market

 Insider Tips

-Bring small denomination US dollars or bond notes as most vendors prefer cash and may not have change for large bills
+Bring small denomination US dollars—vendors prefer cash and often can't make change for large bills

 Explore Activities in Avondale Flea Market